Leefo52/Leefo52/README.md

 -->
 <h2>Hello, I'm Lucas!</h2>
 <p>
-    I'm 18 years old and i'm currently studying to become a front-end developer<br>
+    I'm 22 years old and i'm currently studying to become a developer<br>
     Currently i'm doing some little projects to create a portfolio 🐸<br>
     I like to draw, watch animes and think about weird ideas ✏️<br>
 </p>